lightbug-io/docs/basics/billing.md

 Any plans purchased mid month will be billed in full, and you will be credited for the remaining days in the next invoice.

+If credits are not used within an invoice, they will be shown, but applied in a future invoice.

 ## Plan changes

 Upgrades and downgrades of plans can be done at any time.